 - Note that we have customized the KFold object passed to the cross_validate method.
-The reason is that our element data is non-random by default.
+The reason is that our element data is sorted by default, i.e., non-random.
 So we want to perform shuffling prior to doing the splits. - Documentation: link.